 - Arrange the bell peppers side-by-side in the greased baking dish - cut side up.
 Set aside

 - Warm the olive oil to a large skillet over a medium heat.
 Add the onions and cook about 5 minutes to soften.
 Add the sausage and cook until no longer pink.
 Stir in the spinach and cook an addition 1-2 minutes until wilted.
 Remove from the heat.

 - In a medium sized mixing bowl whisk together the eggs, salt and pepper.
 Stir in 1/2 cup of the cheese.

-- Remove the bell peppers from the oven.
-Spoon the sausage mixture evenly into each pepper.
+- Spoon the sausage mixture evenly into your prepared peppers.
 Pour the egg mixture over the top of the sausage.
 Top with the remaining 1/4 cup cheese.

 - Return to the oven and bake an additional 35-40 minutes until the cheese has goldened.